aristanetworks/avd/ansible_collections/arista/avd/molecule/README.md

 $ molecule test --scenario-name eos_cli_config_gen
 ```

-4. Commit artefacts.
+4. Commit artifacts.
 They will be used by CI to validate their is no change in the future.

 ```bash
 $ git commit -m 'Upload artefact for issue #...' molecule/eos_cli_config_gen